Genivia/Husky/README.md

 Type variables and formal arguments of functions and lambdas are internally anonymized and replaced by `$i` where `i` is an integer.

-Many functions and operators are pre-defined in Husky, either as built-ins or as prelude functions, see [Functions](#functions).
+Many functions and operators are predefined in Husky, either as built-ins or as prelude functions, see [Functions](#functions).

 In Husky, `v->b` is a lambda (abstraction) with argument `v` and body